modEvA is an R package for species distribution model evaluation and analysis.

 Waterhouse M., Baxter C., Duarte Romero B., Mcleod D.S.A., English D.R., Armstrong B.K., Clarke M.W., Ebeling P.R., Hartel G., Kimlin M.G., O’connell R.L., Pham H., Harris R.M.R., Van Der Pols J.C., Venn A.J., Webb P.M., Whiteman D.C. & Neale R.E.
 (2020).
 Predicting deseasonalised serum 25 hydroxy vitamin D concentrations in the D-Health Trial: an analysis using boosted regression trees.
 MedRxiv, 2020.08.23.20180422. https://doi.org/10.1101/2020.08.23.20180422

-Here's a quick illustrated tutorial, also available in PDF; and a reference manual based on the package help files.
-There's also a course manual on model building with fuzzySim and model evaluation with modEvA (in Spanish)
+Here's a quick illustrated tutorial on modEvA.
+Read the functions' help files for full documentation.
+There's also a (somewhat outdated) course manual on model building with fuzzySim and model evaluation with modEvA (in Spanish)

 Click here for further info on the package and its origins.